pgmodeler/pgmodeler/README.md

 Compiling/Installation
 ----------------------

-For details about installation process from source code visit thw [Installation](http://www.pgmodeler.com.br/wiki/doku.php?id=installation) section on Wiki.
+For details about installation process from source code visit the [Installation](http://www.pgmodeler.com.br/wiki/doku.php?id=installation) section on Wiki.
 If you don't want to compile pgModeler there are binaries available for download at [official site](http://pgmodeler.com.br).

 Change Log
 ----------